mahakporwal02/fullstack-microservice-app/readme.md

 ## LLD
 ### Database Schema
-There are two databses one for each microservice(currently running in same mongodb docker instance)
+There are two databases one for each microservice(currently running in same mongodb docker instance)
 1. User-Interaction-Service database
 This consists of two data collections
 * Users